bresilla/website/content/about.md

 +++
 title = "About Me"
 slug = "about"
-footercontent = "Yesterday's knowledge will be irrelevant tomorrow if not updated today" styleaccent= "#04f977"
+footercontent = "We are what we repeatedly do.
+Excellence, then, is not an act, but a habit." styleaccent= "#04f977"
 +++